nengo/nengo-dl/docs/training.rst

 data
 ^^^^

-The first argument to the :meth:`.Simulator.train` function is the training data.
+The first argument to the `.Simulator.train` function is the training data.
 This generally consists of two components: input values for Nodes, and target values for Probes.